Key Takeaways

 How do I know if my policy allows stacking?

 Check your declarations page for separate UM/UIM premium charges on each vehicle.
-Then read the policy's UM/UIM section for anti-stacking language.
-If separate premiums were charged but the policy limits your recovery to one vehicle's coverage, you have a potential stacking claim.
+Then read the policy's UM/UIM section, endorsements, selection forms, and limits-of-liability language.
+If the paperwork does not match the insurer's explanation, you may have a coverage dispute.
 An attorney can review your specific policy language and advise you.

 Not Sure If You Can Stack Your Coverage?